lexi-lambda/hackett/README.md

   - Row types
   - Type families

-Due to the way Rascal is implemented, many things that are language features in Haskell can be derived concepts in Rascal.
-In fact, Rascal’s ADTs are not primitives, they are actually implemented as a library via the `data` and `case` macros in `rascal/private/adt`.
+Due to the way Hackett is implemented, many things that are language features in Haskell can be derived concepts in Hackett.
+In fact, Hackett’s ADTs are not primitives, they are actually implemented as a library via the `data` and `case` macros in `hackett/private/adt`.
 Other things, like newtype deriving and generics, should be possible to implement as derived concepts as well.

-Here’s what some Rascal code *might* eventually look like:
+Here’s what some Hackett code *might* eventually look like:

 ```
-#lang rascal
+#lang hackett

 (data (Maybe a)
   nothing